arvodia/grouper/README.md

 ## Changelog
-A changelog, the changelog, the list of changes, presented in descending order of changes, and grouped by version. link : [CHANGELOG](https://github.com/arvodia/grouper/blob/main/CHANGELOG.md "CHANGELOG")
+A changelog, the changelog, the list of changes, presented in descending order of changes, and grouped by version. link : [CHANGELOG](https://github.com/arvodia/grouper/blob/main/CHANGELOG.md "CHANGELOG") From version 1.0.5 the commit text represents the working version.

 ## Git clone
 ```